 Connie earned her PhD in Communication Research at Stanford University in 1986.
 Prior to joining the Center at George Mason, she taught and conducted research at the University of California at Santa Barbara; the University of Denver; the University of Pittsburgh; and Humboldt State University.
-Her research interests centered on the design and evaluation of public information campaigns, and on the use of mass media to facilitate positive social change.

 BFA ('75), Dance, United States International University

 MS ('81), Mass Communication, San Diego State University